Mission & History

 Our Mission: Educate Girls for a Better World

-Our purpose is to increase girls’ access to education in Pakistan and other underserved parts of South Asia.
+Our purpose is to increase girls’ access to education in underserved communities in Pakistan.
 The impact of educating girls in any community is significant.
 Educated girls marry later and have lower fertility rates.
-Their families are healthier, and they educate their own children.
-They are also more likely to seek paid employment and to make an economic contribution to society.
+They are also more likely to engage in paid employment, and to make social and political contributions to society.

 The Hoshyar Foundation works through local partners.
 We offer assistance to pay teachers’ salaries and transportation, keep at-risk schools open, provide funds to rent temporary facilities, and support literacy and job training programs.
 Our approach targets what communities have identified as their own needs.
 The resources we distribute help them to realize their vision.